 Step 3: Slice your quartered watermelon

 If you’re looking for snack-sized slices, simply place the quartered pieces flesh-side down on your cutting board.
 Slice the melon into 1-inch thick triangles.
 Add a sprinkle of salt to bring out the sweet flavors, or toss them on the grill for an unusual way to eat watermelon.
-Don’t be afraid to try out more savory watermelon recipes
+Don’t be afraid to try out more savory watermelon recipes!

 How to Ball Watermelon

 Once the watermelon is quartered, you can also ball the fruit.
 Place a melon quarter flesh-side up on the cutting board.
-Insert melon baller into the flesh and twist your wrist, rotating the baller toward you.
+Insert a melon baller into the flesh and twist your wrist, rotating the baller toward you.
 Serve the balls in your favorite watermelon salad, on a skewer or soaked in alcohol for a boozy treat.

 How to Cut a Watermelon Into Cubes